-Another great feature on this mower is the lack of primer bulb or choke.
-Starting the engine is as easy as pulling the cord and it's guaranteed to start on the first or second pull for three years.
-There is also a two year full warranty on the entire mower.
+Another great feature on this mower is the lack of a primer bulb or choke.
+Starting the engine is as easy as pulling the cord, and it's guaranteed to start on the first or second pull for three years.
+There is also a two-year full warranty on the entire mower.

-With an MSRP of $369.00 USD, this is as good a mower as you could ask for at this price point.
-If well maintained, the Recycler should last for many years.
-The self propel feature requires only a light touch and the mulching feature works great, leaving no clumps—provided you mow at proper cutting heights.
+On the Toro website, these mowers can be purchased for prices ranging from $299 for the simple push model to $449 for the "Personal Pace" reversible model.
+Prices at the big box home improvement centers are comparable.
+The 22-inch SmartStow mower is as good a mower as you could ask for at this price point.
+If well maintained, it should last for many years.
+The self-propel feature requires only a light touch and the mulching feature works great, leaving no clumps—provided you mow at proper cutting heights.

-Regularly sharpening the blades, washing after each use, and proper winterization will ensure this mower will be around until the next leap in technology - which will hopefully be robotic, fully automated, zero-emission mowers.
+Regularly sharpening the blades, washing after each use, and proper winterization will ensure this mower will be around until the next leap in technology.
+The 22-inch SmartStow should serve all your needs until fully robotic, fully automated, zero-emission mowers become standard.